theupdateframework/taps/tap8.md

 ## Timestamp and snapshot rotation

-Timestamp and snapshot keys can rotate as well, leading to ROLE.rotate.ID.PREV files, where ID and PREV are as described above.
+Timestamp and snapshot keys can rotate as well, leading to ROLE.rotate.VERSION files for these roles.
 Each file is signed by a quorum of old keys, and contains the new keys.
-If the timestamp key is renewed by the root, all timestamp.rotate files can be safely removed from the repository.
+If the timestamp key is renewed by the root, all `timestamp.rotate` files can be safely removed from the repository.

 The root role should ensure that all previous rotate files are removed when